George Bernard Shaw: Political awakening: Marxism, socialism, Fabian Society

-On 5 September 1882 Shaw attended a meeting at the Memorial Hall, Farringdon, addressed by the political economist Henry George.
+On 5 September 1882 Shaw attended a meeting at the Memorial Hall in Farringdon, addressed by the political economist Henry George.
 Shaw then read George's book Progress and Poverty, which awakened his interest in economics.
 He began attending meetings of the Social Democratic Federation (SDF), where he discovered the writings of Karl Marx, and thereafter spent much of 1883 reading Das Kapital.
 He was not impressed by the SDF's founder, H. M. Hyndman, whom he found autocratic, ill-tempered and lacking leadership qualities.
 Shaw doubted the ability of the SDF to harness the working classes into an effective radical movement and did not join it—he preferred, he said, to work with his intellectual equals.

 After reading a tract, Why Are The Many Poor?, issued by the recently formed Fabian Society, (Note: The Fabian Society was founded in January 1884 as a splinter group from the Fellowship of the New Life, a society of ethical socialists founded in 1883 by Thomas Davidson.)
 Shaw went to the society's next advertised meeting, on 16 May 1884.
 He became a member in September, and before the year's end had provided the society with its first manifesto, published as Fabian Tract No. 2.
 He joined the society's executive committee in January 1885, and later that year recruited Webb and also Annie Besant, a fine orator.